 So, for example, if you are planning on changing accounting programs, like moving from Quickbooks to SAP, you actually need the approval of the comité d’entreprise, as this is a decision that impacts the employee.

 One of the differences that always baffles foreigners about French work culture is the idea that employees in France take a 2 hour lunch break and then leave the office late in the evening.
 (This is definitely the case in Paris-La Defense.).

 This has to do with French labor law, which not only outlines that French employees should not have lunch at their desks, but also that the employer must provide some sort of restauration and food options.

 Depending on the number of employees, the employer has to either offer a heavily subsidized canteen by law, where an entrée-plat-dessert usually comes to around €5-6 euros.
 Alternatively, the employer can offer food vouchers that can be used at nearby restaurants.
 Many large employers do both, to offer their employees a range of choices.

 As you can imagine, that lunch which is supposed to be a full meal, and not a quick sandwich, is going to take more than 1/2 an hour.
 Many employees also head to the gym and run errands during lunchtime.

 French workplaces tend to be more hierarchical in nature than in American or British offices.
 While open space still rules, upper-level managers usually still have individual offices.

-Employees refer to their direct managers as N+1, N+2, etc. depending on the level above themselves.
+Employees refer to their direct managers in slang as N+1, N+2, etc. depending on the level above themselves.
 This hierarchy is maintained for all kinds of reporting, decision-making, and evaluations.